 Heart transplant treatment is a treatment that is performed on patients with heart failure or coronary heart disease as the last resort when other medical interventions have failed.

-The donor of the normally functioning heart is usually a person that is brain dead.
+The donor of the normally functioning heart is usually a person who is brain dead.
 Brain death is the complete loss of brain function.
 The other organs of a brain-dead person are usually working well, hence the heart and other organs are usually harvested and transplanted to someone with heart failure with the permission of the person and their family members.

 History of Heart Transplant